discretegames/runmany/README.md

    - The section content is stripped of newlines (except one left trailing) and added to the list of successive stdin inputs to give to the languages listed in the header.
    - In this way, multiple stdin inputs may be tested at once without code duplication.

 The language names in the Code Header, Argv Header, and Stdin Header are always stripped of whitespace and made lowercase before checking if they match a language defined in the settings JSON.
-The special keyword `All` can be used as a language name and it will auto-expand to all the languages defined in the settings JSON.
+The special keyword `All` (which [can be changed](https://github.com/discretegames/runmany#list-of-settings)) can be used as a language name and it will auto-expand to all the languages defined in the settings JSON.
 This is useful for giving the same argv or stdin to all programs.

 Blank lines around section delimiters are only for readability and not required.

 ## Syntax Example

-This [syntax.many](https://github.com/discretegames/runmany/blob/main/examples/syntax.many) file consists of one enabled Python program that reads from stdin and one JavaScript program that reads from argv.
+[This file](https://github.com/discretegames/runmany/blob/main/examples/syntax.many) consists of one enabled Python program that reads from stdin and one JavaScript program that reads from argv.

 ```text
 prologue comment area